 The third principle of procedural justice is that civilians should perceive law enforcement officials to have engaged in fair decision-making.
 To determine if law enforcement officers are acting fairly, Meares argues that civilians will evaluate the neutrality, consistency, transparency, and factuality of police decision-making.
-The state of the consistency of the consist
+The state of the civilians will evaluate the neutrality of police decision-making.

 The fourth and final principle of procedural justice is trustworthy motives.
 Tyler has found that people "react favorably when they believe that the authorities with whom they are interacting are benevolent and caring, and are sincerely trying to do what is best for the people with whom they are dealing."
 Tyler stresses that police officers can communicate benevolence and care for the community by utilizing active listening techniques when civilians provide narratives about an incident in question.
 Police officers can also convey trustworthiness by explaining their actions.
+The community of the provide that they are they are

 Civilians are more likely to comply with a police officer's commands when these four principles are satisfied.
 This increased compliance stems from the public's perception that the police are acting in a procedurally just manner and therefore the police's authority is legitimate.
-In this respect, procedural justice has "emerged as [a] promising strateg[y] for police departments to increase trust and minimize confrontation."
+In this respect, procedural justice has "emerged as [a] promising strateg[y] for police departments to increase trust and minimize confrontation.